dguo/dannyguo.com/_drafts/the-decline-of-the-macbook-pro.md

 I've been using Macs for almost nine years.
 I got a 15" MacBook Pro the summer before my freshman year of college through my school's computer store.
 I used it for six years before getting a 13" model in 2015.
-I'm considering getting a new one in the next year or two, but it seems like the latest Macbook Pros are worse in almost every way that matters to me.
+I'm considering getting a new one in the next year or two, but it seems like the latest MacBook Pros are worse in almost every way that matters to me.

 [MagSafe](https://en.wikipedia.org/wiki/MagSafe) was always one of the best